barnali13/finance_analysis_system/README.md

-# 💰 Finance Management System
+# 💰 Finance Analysis System

 A modern and user-friendly **Finance Management Dashboard** built using Django that helps users track, analyze, and manage their expenses efficiently.